 During the hearing, Montgomery County Assistant State’s Attorney Stephen P. Chaikin called Lee a “one-man crime wave” who recruited others to help him steal and sell stolen goods.

-Also appearing in court was Travis D. Forbes, 18, of Montgomery Village, one of the three others Montgomery County Police have charged in connection to the Germantown burglaries.
+Also appearing in court was Travis D. Forbes, 18, of Montgomery Village in connection to the Germantown burglaries.

 Forbes was charged with first-degree burglary, unlawfully taking a vehicle, theft, unlawfully taking property and related conspiracy charges.